 This occurs when there is more placental tissue present, such as in multiple gestations (twins, triplets etc.) or with molar pregnancies (cancer-like growth of the placenta).

-The nausea and vomiting might not be directly caused by hCG but may be related to other hormones or factors influenced by hCG . hCG causes an increase in oestrogen, progesterone, and TSH levels.
+Nausea and vomiting might not be directly caused by hCG but may be related to other hormones or factors influenced by hCG . hCG causes an increase in estrogen, progesterone, and TSH levels.

-Studies have shown a link between high oestrogen levels and women with morning sickness.
+Studies have shown a link between high estrogen levels and women with morning sickness.

-Indeed, some women who take the oestrogen-containing contraceptive pill suffer from a nausea and vomiting that feels similar to morning sickness.
+Indeed, some women who take the estrogen-containing contraceptive pill suffer from nausea and vomiting that feels similar to morning sickness.

-The degree of sickness increases with higher levels of oestrogen in the “pill”.
+The degree of sickness increases with higher levels of estrogen in the “pill”.

-Conversely, cigarette smoking is associated with lower hCG and lower oestrogen levels and pregnant smokers are less likely to suffer from hyperemesis gravidarum .
+Conversely, cigarette smoking is associated with lower hCG and lower estrogen levels and pregnant smokers are less likely to suffer from hyperemesis gravidarum .

-Whether or not a women gets sick and the severity may also be affected by how her individual body reacts to the hormone levels.
+Whether or not a woman gets sick and the severity may also be affected by how her individual body reacts to the hormone levels.

 Genetic factors likely play a role.